The results open possibilities for studying gravity’s effects on relatively large objects in quantum states.

 In the last few decades, physicists have found ways to super-cool objects so that their atoms are at a near standstill, or in their “motional ground state.”
 To date, physicists have wrestled small objects such as clouds of millions of atoms, or nanogram-scale objects, into such pure quantum states.

 Now for the first time, scientists at MIT and elsewhere have cooled a large, human-scale object to close to its motional ground state.
 The object isn’t tangible in the sense of being situated at one location, but is the combined motion of four separate objects, each weighing about 40 kilograms.
-The “object” that the researchers cooled has an estimated mass of about 10 kilograms, and comprises about 1×1026, or nearly 1 octillion, atoms.
+The “object” that the researchers cooled has an estimated mass of about 10 kilograms (22 pounds), and comprises about 1×1026, or nearly 1 octillion, atoms.

 The researchers took advantage of the ability of the Laser Interfrometer Gravitational-wave Observatory (LIGO) to measure the motion of the masses with extreme precision and super-cool the collective motion of the masses to 77 nanokelvins, just shy of the object’s predicted ground state of 10 nanokelvins.